← BACK TO UPDATES

 You don’t need to be a security expert to protect your Lovable projects.
 Just paste your deployed app URL above.
 In minutes, you’ll have a comprehensive security report with actionable recommendations.

 Start with a 14-day free trial.
 No lengthy setup.
 Just real security insights for real applications.
+The difference between a fun demo and a product you can defend is usually a few policies, a rotated key, and a scanner in the loop — not a six-month rewrite.

 COMMON QUESTIONS